 It is a manufacturing process where the customer specifies what they want, and the manufacturing company designs and makes it.

-This blog post will discuss the definition of Engineer-to-Order, the production flow, advantages, disadvantages, and best practices.
+This blog post will discuss the definition of Engineer-to-Order, its manufacturing process, advantages, disadvantages, best practices, and differences between ETO and MTO.

 What is Engineer-to-Order?